Bangladesh: How climate-resilient farming is empowering women | DW | 03.01.2022

 Shymali Rani, a resident of Samaddarkhali village in Bangladesh's southern Bagerhat district, grows vegetables on a plot of land near her house.

-Shyamali learned how to carry out vertical farming from a training arranged by a local NGO.
+Shyamali learned how to carry out vertical farming during a training arranged by a local NGO.

 Through vertical farming, food crops can be cultivated easily in urban areas by planting in vertically stacked layers to save space and use minimal energy and water for irrigation.